 Crowd conditions can vary dependant on artists.
 It is the purchaser's responsibility to ensure the content and show is appropriate for them and their party.
 Some artists may use potentially offensive language.

-The Forestry Commission does not generally use screens at the Forest Live concerts.
+Forestry England does not generally use screens at the Forest Live concerts.
 Unlike stadium venues, all our arenas are of a size where it is possible to see the stage clearly and as our venues are unseated customers can move around freely to find their own preferred viewing position.
 In addition some artists specify a personal preference not to work with screens.
 We are committed to keeping ticket prices as low as possible and hire of the screen, associated cameras and staff significantly increase the cost of putting on the event which would be reflected in the ticket price.

 Major sporting events

 We will not be showing any major sporting events at our Forest Live concerts.

 Which items cannot be brought into the arena?

 Certain items are not allowed in the arena for both the audience and the artist's safety and comfort.
 It is essential that you check the Terms and Conditions for the complete list of prohibited items.